ANZBMS Position Statements

 Download position paper part 2

-Osteoporosis Australia Position Statement on the Management of Osteoporosis 2019
+Healthy Bones Australia/ RACGP Position Statement on the Management of Osteoporosis 2024

-Click on the link to the Position statement for the Management of Osteoporosis.
+Click on the links below to the Executive Summary and Position statement for the Management of Osteoporosis:

 Calcium and Vitamin D position Statement 2017